 Kids should go to school if they are fever-free and are not coughing heavily.
 Those with persistent, phlegmy coughs and who seem cranky or lethargic should stay home, particularly if they have a fever and are wheezing.

-Children’s Hospital of Wisconsin has primary care offices conveniently located throughout southeast Wisconsin, including Jackson Pediatrics located in Jackson, Wis.
+Children’s Hospital of Wisconsin has primary care offices conveniently located throughout southeast Wisconsin, including Franklin Pediatrics located in Franklin, Wis.
 Find a pediatrician near you.

 Learn more about Kenneth Strzelecki, DO.